leptos-community/meetups/meeting-01-agenda__Jan28_2024.md

 # Part 1: Live Stream and Community Watch Party

-Community gathers in Discord Stage for a Watch Party while presentation is stremaed on on YouTube and X. Organizers may also stream into the stage as well, or it can simply be watched on YouTube or X.
+Community gathers in Discord Stage for a Watch Party while presentation is streamed on YouTube and X. Organizers may also stream into the stage as well, or it can simply be watched on YouTube or X.

 ## Introduction to Meetup Series and Organizers